 - Is there a dress or bag sitting in your wardrobe you meant to return but didn’t get round to?

 - Do you have money sitting in a bank/building society account you no longer use?

 - Is there any unnecessary expenditure you could cut right now?

 Devote an hour to looking at your ‘money leaks’ and you might be pleasantly surprised how much cash you can gather together (I recently claimed back £95 that had been sitting in a dormant bank account, for example).

 If you’re reading this post, you’re an entrepreneurial sort.
 So if you really want to attend an event, I believe you’ve got what it takes to figure out how to get yourself there.

 However, if you’ve looked into all these ideas, and still can’t find a solution, it might be best to starting saving for next year instead.
 Start putting aside a small amount of money each month and get yourself on the wait list so you’re the first to hear about any earlybird discounts.

-Want to attend Content Live Don’t miss out on your super earlybird ticket.
+Want to attend Build Your Audience Live Don’t miss out on your discounted ticket.
 You can find out more and book here.